Delicious (website): Under Avos Systems

 After being purchased by AVOS Systems on April 27, 2011, Delicious went through significant UI redesigns and became more social.

 On September 26, 2011, Delicious launched its completely new version 3.0 design in beta.
 Delicious added a new feature called Stacks that allows users to group multiple related links into a single page, and customize the Stack by adding title, description and a featured image.

 On December 13, 2011, Delicious continued its work to redesign its site, including UI changes to link-saving page and Stacks page.
 The new design, especially for the Stacks page, was similar to the design of another popular social photo-sharing website Pinterest.

 On January 20, 2012, Delicious added more social features into its Stacks page, allowing users to collaborate on the same Stack, as a public Stack or a private Stack among a group of users.
 The users can also comment on a stack and create a stack as a response to the original stack.
 This new social feature was considered as a good step against competitor such as Pinterest which did not offer private boards at the time.

 On March 2, 2012, Delicious continued its effort to be more social, by providing a Twitter Connector that allows users to connect their Twitter accounts to their Delicious accounts.
 This new feature allowed tweeted links to be automatically saved into the Delicious account.

 On July 20, 2012, Delicious reversed its position on the Stacks feature.
 All Stacks created by members were converted to tags in early August, 2012, without any loss of member data.
 This was part in response to AVOS's direction for Delicious and partly from feedback from Delicious members, many of whom felt that Stacks were trying to emulate features of the visual bookmarking site, Pinterest.

 Name

 The "del.icio.us" domain name was a well-known example of a domain hack, an unconventional combination of letters to form a word or phrase.

 In an interview Schachter explained how he chose the name: "I'd registered the domain when .us opened the registry, and a quick test showed me the six letter suffixes that let me generate the most words.
 In early discussions, a friend referred to finding good links as 'eating cherries' and the metaphor stuck, I guess."

 On September 6, 2007, Schachter announced the website's name would change to "Delicious" when the site would be redesigned.
-The new design went live on July 31, 2008.
+The new design went live on July 31, 2008, followed by the domain name moving to delicious.com.
 In January 2016, changes to the website were announced, including a move back to "del.icio.us".

 On April 24, 2016, Delicious transitioned back to "del.icio.us".